 The term genocide was coined in 1944 by Raphael Lemkin, a Polish Jew who had escaped the Holocaust.
 As a lawyer and government consultant, including Advisor on Foreign Affairs to the United States War Department, he first coined the term to describe various atrocities and crimes during World War II (Lemkin 1944).
-Genocide, from the Greek "genos" for nation, race, or Tribe, and Latin "cide" for killing, was originally defined by Lemkin (1944:79) as "the destruction of a nation or of an ethnic group," having two phases: (1) "destruction of the national pattern of the oppressed group;" and (2) "the imposition of the national pattern of the oppressed group;" and (2) "the imposition of the national pattern of the oppressed group;" and (2) "the imposition of the identifies techniques of genocide in eight different fields-political, social, cultural, moral, religious, biological, physical, and economic (Lemkin 1944:79-95, 1945).
+Genocide, from the Greek "genos" for nation, race, or Tribe, and Latin "cide" for killing, was originally defined by Lemkin (1944:79) as "the destruction of a nation or of an ethnic group," having two phases: (1) "destruction of the national pattern of the oppressed group;" and (2) "the imposition of the national pattern of the oppressed group;" and (2) "the imposition of the national pattern of the oppressed isn't restricted to mass killings or bodily harm; he identifies techniques of genocide in eight different fields-political, social, cultural, moral, religious, biological, physical, and economic (Lemkin 1944:79-95, 1945).
 In a footnote, Lemkin (1944:79) also proposes ethnocide, stemming from the Greek "ethnos" for nation, as an equivalent term to genocide.